mikaelbr/writings/js-syntax-series/function-arguments.md

 But this would mean, the default will only ever hit if the argument is undefined, not if we pass in an empty object without `foo`.
-So in the case above, we have a default to the parameter it self, but not the value `foo`.
+So in the case above, we have a default to the parameter itself, but not the value `foo`.
 To do this, we would have to you destructuring default instead:

 ```js
 function log({ foo = 42 } = {}) {